 Outpatient mental health care services are provided by Medicare under Part B, and Medicare will cover 80% of expenses.
 Providing these mental health services are being received from an approved provider, 20% of the cost will have to be met by the patient or their medical insurance.

 Every caregiving agency is obliged to have full insurance, and any independent health caregiver should consider taking insurance out too.
-Visit this website for a full explanation of the types of insurance available and what it will cost.
+Explore home health care providers insurance for a full explanation of the types of insurance available and what it will cost.

 *As with any insurance, cover will be subject to the terms, conditions and exclusions contained in the policy wording.
 The information contained on this web page is general only and should not be relied upon as advice.